GuyMograbi/mograblog/src/posts/2017/04/frontend-only-feedback.md

 description: Easy frontend only implementation for feedback to use on your blog with notification.
 cover: /style/images/2017/04/feedback_needed.jpg
 coverTitle: Feedback is important and easy to collect
+shortcodes: true
 ---

+[#alert-info]
+<strong>Update (2025):</strong> This blog has since migrated to using <a href="https://getform.io/">getform.io</a> for feedback collection instead of AWS SNS.<br><br>

+While the AWS SNS approach described below worked, it had two significant issues:<br><br>

+<strong>1.
+AWS doesn't like credentials exposed publicly</strong> - Even with very limited IAM permissions, having credentials in frontend code is against AWS best practices and could lead to account security issues.<br><br>

+<strong>2.
+No rate limiting protection</strong> - The method provided no way to prevent abuse.
+Someone could have bombarded the SNS topic and potentially inflated the AWS bill.<br><br>

+Using a dedicated form service like getform.io solves both problems with better security and built-in spam protection.
+[#/alert-info]

 > You do what you can with what you have.. but you should always ask for feedback!
 With this super easy serverless implementation, there are not more excuses.
 In this post I will show you how you can get feedback from your readers with just a bit of JavaScript.